hanmd82/loopback.io/pages/en/lb4/Decorator.md

 *If you're new to Decorators in TypeScript, see [here](https://www.typescriptlang.org/docs/handbook/decorators.html) for more info.*

 Decorators give LoopBack the flexibility to modify your plain TypeScript classes and properties in a way that allows the framework to better understand how to make use of them, without you needing to inherit base classes or add functions that tie into an API.

-Currently LoopBack core provides built-in decorator functions you can use directly by `@myDecorator`, e.g. Route decorators that introduces in section Route-Decorators, and implements a dependency injection system that can apply a decorator by `@inject('myDecorator')`.
+Currently, LoopBack core provides built-in decorator functions you can use directly by `@myDecorator`, e.g. Route decorators that introduces in section Route-Decorators, and implements a dependency injection system that can apply a decorator by `@inject('myDecorator')`.

 As a default, LoopBack comes with some pre-defined component decorators for your use:
 - [authentication](#authentication-decorators)